 You can place your grazing frames anywhere your chickens have scratched and pecked an area of earth down to just dirt.
 You can even place the box in an area of your coop prone to mud and standing water!
 Mud can be harmful to chickens’ feet, but a grazing box can keep chickens elevated up out of persistent puddles- and even improve drainage in that particular area of your chicken run!

 Grazing boxes to Improve Chicken Coop Drainage:

-When grasses die, bare earth is exposed, and as the area is exposed to the traffic of chicken feet, the soil becomes compacted and unable to absorb excess moisture.
-Instead, when it rains the water just sits on top or washes away, eroding layers of dirt.
+When grasses die, bare earth is exposed, and as that bare earth is trampled by the traffic of chicken feet, the soil becomes compacted and unable to absorb excess moisture.
+When it rains on this compressed dirt, the water doesn’t soak in- it just sits on top or washes away, taking layers of that dirt with it.
 In chicken coops with compacted and eroding soil, grazing boxes can help restore a healthy root system.

-In the same way that urban “rain gardens,” help prevent storm drain overflow during heavy rain by absorbing and then slowly releasing water, grazing boxes can help slow harmful runoff by providing healthy, aerated soil that can absorb rainwater and release it back slowly.
+In the same way that urban “rain gardens,” help prevent storm drain overflow by absorbing and then slowly releasing rainwater, grazing boxes can help slow harmful runoff by providing healthy, aerated soil that can absorb rainwater and release it back slowly.
 By building a few grazing boxes and moving them to a new area of the coop run with each planting, you can help your entire chicken run have less of an environmental impact.

 Grazing Frames for Other Animals